What's a poor perplexed flim-flam man to do?

 He said his attorneys won’t give him advice, “as I still owe them over $200,000 in legal fees.”
 Following the advice of counsel didn’t work out too well in the past anyway, he said.

-“So I come to you directly,” Trudeau told Gettleman, “as YOU are the ONLY source that can answer these questions, as only you KNOW the answers.
+“So I come to you directly,” Trudeau told Gettleman, “as YOU are the ONLY source that can answer these questions, as only you KNOW the answers.”

-He added that based upon all that's happened, he has become "quite radioactive."
+that's happened, he has become "quite radioactive."

 At this time I have no idea whether or not Gettleman has responded to Trudeau -- I'm guessing not, but I don't know for sure -- but it's no surprise that the email ended up in the public record anyway.
 That's just the way this stuff works.
 And in fact, over the years quite a few personal communications about his cases have been entered into the public record, there for anyone with a PACER account to see.
 I'm sure that I haven't seen nearly all of them, but I've seen and posted about some of them.